mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 If [Buddhism](glossary#buddhism) uses the negative sense, you will get a big shock. *Why*?
 “Life is characterized by [suffering](glossary#suffering).” – “*What’s that*?”
 We don’t like it.
 That is a really big shock to your mind.
 That’s very good medicine for you.
 It is bitter, but the bitterness of good medicine.
 That’s why Buddhism always uses unusual terms, in the negative sense.
 But it’s not a real negative.
 It’s positive, it’s very positive.

-Because that is such a human [quality], humans are very stubborn with ego.
+Because that is such a human quality, humans are very stubborn with ego.
 Because, humans are pretty weak.
 If you’re strong, it’s not necessary to be stubborn; you can open pretty easily.
 But we are weak.
 That’s why in order to perfect weakness, we have to be stubborn. *[He chuckles.]* Do you understand?
 We always do this.

 That’s why in order to – not destroy – in order to *realize* stubbornness of ego, unfortunately we have to experience a big shock, physically and psychologically.
 We don’t like it.
 But we have to do it.